Antiblanks/jquery.respondjsevents/README.md

 Usage Instructions
 ======

 1. You need to specify your supported view modes, these relate directly to your CSS3 media queries.
+You do this by adding some markup to the end of your page just before the closing blody tag.
 For example if you have the following CSS:

 <pre>
     @media screen and (min-width: 1px){